yext/answers-search-ui/README.md

   ],
   // Required, the vertical key for the search, default null
   verticalKey: 'verticalKey',
-  // Optional, if triggers a search on each change to a filter, default false
+  // Optional, if true, triggers a search on each change to a filter, default false
   searchOnChange: true,
   // Optional, the selector of the apply button, default '.js-yext-filterbox-apply'
   applyButtonSelector: '.js-btn-selector',